karma0321/drupal-gatsby-presentation-soulweb/src/slides/01-presentation.md

 # GraphQL - GraphiQL

 Look for our data with GraphiQL
-GraphiQL is an in-browser IDE for writing, validating, and testing GraphQL queries
+GraphiQL is an in-browser IDE for writing, validating, and testing GraphQL queries:

  `http://localhost:8000/___graphql`

 ---